pranavrele/gist/README.md

 <footer class="footer animated fadeInUp">
 ```

-### Contact Me
+## Contact Me

 If there are any bugs found or would like to request new additions please feel free to send me an [Email](mailto:pranavrele@gmail.com) or send me a message via [Twitter](https://twitter.com/pranavrele).

 Feel free to fork this repo and use this as a starting point.
 Enjoy.

+## Change Log

+### Version 0.2

+- Added custom button for Unsplash
+- Fixed alignment issues with devices in 1024px range

+### Version 0.1

+- Initial Commit